-4).
-If desired, to pre-set the initiation of the defrost cycle to the time of day on the defrost time clock, turn the knob on the center dial of timer face clockwise until the unit defrost cycle begins (compressor and all fans will terminate).
-Defrost will begin at this same time every day at eight (8) hour intervals.
-For example, if an 8:00 am defrost is desired, at 8:00 am turn the defrost manual set knob to initiate defrost and a defrost cycle will start every day at 8:00 am, 4:00 pm, 12:00 am.
-It will be necessary to reset the time of defrost on the timer if the freezer is turned off or has loss of power.
+The defrost timer on all pizza prep and freezer base models is located in the machine compartment, behind the front grill on CPA & CFA models (see Figure 11A) or behind the back panel on CFB models (see Figure 5).
+If desired, the start time for a defrost cycle can be adjusted by turning the knob on the defrost timer clockwise until defrost cycle begins (compressor and all fans will terminate).
+Defrost will begin at this same time every day at 8-hour intervals.
+For example, if an 8:00 am defrost is desired, at 8:00 am turn the timer knob to initiate defrost.
+A defrost cycle will start every day at 8:00 am, 4:00 p.m., 12:00 am.
+If there is a loss of power to the cabinet, the defrost timer will have to be reset to maintain the same defrost cycle times.